fullpowerfantasy/IdleGame/README.md

 1. Open the project in Unreal Engine.
 2. Press the "Play" button to start the game.

+## Contributions

+FullPowerFantasy is an open project, and contributions are welcome!
+If you have any ideas, suggestions, or improvements, please feel free to create an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.